davidthaler/Kaggle_Truly-Native/README.md

 *  Pandas - 0.16.2
 *  scikit-learn - 0.16.1
 *  BeautifulSoup - 4.3.2
-*  Pypy - 2.4.0
+*  Pypy(optional) - 2.4.0

 The model does not use any cutting edge features of those packages, so any recent versions should be fine.
+BeautifulSoup must be visible to Pypy, That usually means installing it with pypy/bin/pip.

 You will need to create the directory structure:
 ```